Parimatch1/SV-Guides-Revamped/Session Overview.md

 * Prison Commissioner+ can spectate without permission.
 * Respected Inmate can spectate without permission.
 * Certified High Rank can spectate without permission.
+* GA Certified Administrator can spectate shifts and trainings without permission.
 * GA Head Administrator+ can spectate shifts and trainings without permission.
 * GA Game Administrator+ can spectate shifts without permission.
 * OC can spectate shifts and trainings with the host's permission.